 A last will and testament is a legal document.
 It is a legal statement by someone that names someone else to manage their estate.
 It also designates how assets should be distributed at death.
+It may also include how they wish to be handled after passing too.
+Whether they’ve used one of the funeral plans uk offers, or just stated if they would like to be buried or cremated, their wishes must be followed.
 When a person passes their Will needs to be validated by a court of law.
 This is what is called Probate.
 During the Probate process the Probate Court will validate the legal statement, determine heirs, and make distributions.
 As part of the process the Personal Representative (or Executor) will pay the decedent’s debts and close out financial accounts.

 There are six general steps in the probate process: